gitonymouse/wix-code-docs/velo-action-spi/velo-action-spi/guides/Implement a custom action.md

-# Implementing a custom action in Velo
+# Implement a custom action in Velo

-The Velo Action SPI lets you create your own action specifically for your site.
-You can code the action through your site dashboard, directly in the automation you create.
+The Velo Action SPI lets you develop your custom action directly in your site dashboard.
+Once you create a new automation, you can write your own action code using the **Run Velo Code** feature.

+Working directly in the automation allows you to:

++ Easily verify you are working with the correct trigger.
++ View the full trigger payload.
++ Edit sample data provided by Wix and test your code with it.

+To write your action code, use the Velo APIs just like you would in your site's public or backend files.

 ## Before you start